Main page content

 UT System Regents to meet Monday

-The Board will convene in open session at 8 a.m. and immediately recess to executive session to discuss legal and personnel matters.
-The Board will reconvene in open session at approximately 8:45 a.m. to consider action, if any, on executive session agenda items.
+The Board will convene in open session and immediately recess to executive session to discuss legal issues associated with the UT System’s participation in the consortium and the bid to manage and operate Sandia National Laboratories.
+The Board will reconvene in open session for further discussion and to take any action.

-The meeting is expected to adjourn at approximately 9 a.m.
+The meeting is expected to adjourn at about 2:30 p.m.

-Members of the news media may listen to open session portions of the meeting on the ninth floor of Ashbel Smith Hall, 201 W. 7th Street.
-Parking is available at the guard kiosk on Colorado Street between 6th and 7th streets.
+Parking for the news media is available at the guard kiosk on Colorado Street between 6th and 7th streets.

 About The University of Texas System

-Educating students, providing care for patients, conducting groundbreaking research and serving the needs of Texans and the nation for more than 130 years, The University of Texas System is one of the largest public university systems in the United States, with nine academic universities, six health institutions and an enrollment of more than 213,000.
-The UT System confers more than one-third of the state’s undergraduate degrees, educates two-thirds of the state’s health care professionals annually and accounts for almost 70 percent of all research funds awarded to public universities in Texas.
-The UT System has an annual operating budget of $15.6 billion (FY 2015) including $3 billion in sponsored programs funded by federal, state, local and private sources.
-With about 90,000 employees, the UT System is one of the largest employers in the state.
+Educating students, providing care for patients, conducting groundbreaking basic, applied and clinical research, and serving the needs of Texans and the nation for more than 130 years, The University of Texas System is one of the largest public university systems in the United States.
+With 14 institutions and an enrollment of more than 221,000, the UT System confers more than one-third of the state’s undergraduate degrees, educates almost two-thirds of the state’s health care professionals annually and accounts for almost 70 percent of all research funds awarded to public institutions in Texas.
+The UT System has an annual operating budget of $16.9 billion (FY 2016) including $3 billion in sponsored programs funded by federal, state, local and private sources.
+With more than 20,000 faculty – including Nobel laureates – and nearly 80,000 health care professionals, researchers, student advisors and support staff, the UT System is one of the largest employers in the state.